EUSALP - Action Group 6

 How is the Alpine Convention involved in the EUSALP?

 As regards its involvement on the implementation level the Alpine Convention was assigned the co-leadership (together with the Land Carinthia) of Action Group 6.
-Action Group 8 is co-led by the chair of the current Natural Hazards Working Group - PLANALP of the Alpine Convention and members of the Transport Working Group and of the former Ecological Network Platform of the Alpine Convention are actively involved in the work of the Action Groups 4 and 7, respectively.
 Furthermore, the Permanent Secretariat of the Alpine Convention is an official observer of Action Groups 4, 7, and 9.

 Sustainable Development Goals